Starting a coffee shop business is never easy. But, it is manageable if you have a good idea and a clear plan.

 That doesn’t mean you can’t experiment or do things to stand out.
 Consider having a base menu full of coffee shop essentials, plus a small selection of signature extras that you know will bring attention.

-Also, think about ingredients and the time it takes to prepare each item.
-It’s easy to offer a full suite of espresso-based drinks as these are little more than slight variations on shots and steamed milk.
+Also, pay attention to the ingredients and the time it takes to prepare each item.
+It’s easy to offer a full suite of espresso-based drinks as these are little more than slight variations on coffee shots and steamed milk.

 However, things get more complicated when you add drinks with other ingredients and flavors, or drinks that take time to make—like hand-drip coffee.

 The same factors apply to food.
-It’s far easier to offer a selection of cakes, cookies, or even sandwiches that you can prepare in advance than it is to offer a menu full of freshly prepared meals.
+It’s far easier to offer a selection of baked goods or even sandwiches that you can prepare in advance than it is to offer a menu full of freshly prepared meals.

-Idle Hands in Manchester is a good example of an independent coffee shop with a simple yet varied menu.
+Idle Hands in Manchester is a good example of the many independent coffee shops with a simple yet varied menu.

 The coffee shop offers espresso-based drinks from a rotating choice of coffee roasters, as well as filter coffees.
 The food menu is made up of an ever-changing selection of pies and a manageable lunch and brunch selection.

-Your coffee supplier is perhaps the most important decision to get right when you open a coffee shop.
+Your supplier is perhaps the most important decision to get right when you open a coffee shop.

 Casa Espresso has an excellent guide that details all the steps you need to go through when choosing a supplier, which also recommends asking for testimonials from existing customers.

-Some coffee suppliers allow you to create individual blends of coffee beans and white label this coffee as your own.
-This is a good idea if you want to offer a product that is unique to your business.
+Some coffee suppliers allow you to create individual blends of coffee beans and white label the coffee as your own.
+This is a good idea if you want to offer a product that is unique to your coffee business.

 Finally, consider what other items you’ll need to open your cafe business.
 Things like paper cups, straws, napkins, and milk are essential to your business but can easily slip under the radar.

 Coffee shop equipment can be costly, with commercial espresso machines often running into the thousands of dollars.
 This is before you take into account the cost of fridges, cooking or baking equipment, grinders, and more.

-There are several ways you can get equipment.
+There are several ways you can get coffee equipment.

 If you have access to cash, you can buy your own.
-Consider looking on second-hand marketplaces for used equipment if you want to save money.
+Consider looking at second-hand marketplaces for used equipment if you want to save money.

 Another option is to lease the equipment.
 This is a good way to get everything you need with relatively little up-front cost.